moac123/sturents/README.md

 We have your swagger file and are making GET requests to "/api/articles/" but it crashes the script every time we run it - I think the requests time out or something.
 Are we doing something wrong or is there a bug?"

+ - I couldn't find something wrong in the code so i'm guessing is because the extra '/' at the end of route it should be "/api/articles"
 ----

 "Hey it's Elon.
 I think something broke in today's deploy - I still have a bunch of people commenting on my articles but